.

 Seaplane with unequal-cord or bi-plane with one and a half wings, built with mainly restored parts.

-Learn more about the Meccano Aeroplane Constructor sets by clicking on the image below.
+Learn more about the Meccano Aeroplane Constructor sets by clicking on this image.